 Process dynamics and automatic control: Dynamics of simple linear systems; representation and analysis of some metallurgical processes by linear models; effect of various control elements; analysis by empirical models; design of control systems for metallurgical processes.
 Simulation: Objectives of simulation; analysis of a process into its principal phenomena; mathematical and logical representation of the phenomena; development of the computer program; validation of the program.
-Metal Manufacturing Economics.
-The economic framework of manufacturing.
-Types of companies; application of financial analysis to manufacturing; elements of costing and cost control budgeting; allocation of resources; job scheduling; the modelling of a manufacturing unit; project evaluation and control.
-Optimization: As for 48.042 Chemical Engineering IIIB, Unit 2.
-Water Pollution Control: As for the relevant part of 48.043 Chemical Engineering IIIC, Unit 2.
+Metal Manufacturing Economics: The economic framework of manufacturing; elements of costing and cost control budgeting; allocation of resources; job scheduling; the modelling of a manufacturing unit; project evaluation and control.
+Optimization: As for 48.042 Chemical Engineering 3B, Unit 2.
+Industrial Pollution Control: As for the relevant part of 48.043 Chemical Engineering 3C, Unit 2.
 Atmospheric pollution control.
 Plus a selection from the following topics, to be determined by the Head of School: Mineral chemistry; testwork design; design of technical information systems; design of sampling procedures; selection of process models; energy utilization and recovery; utilization and disposal of waste materials; safety aspects of metallurgical processes.